Skip to content

 Abbot of the Dharma Sangha & Founder of the Dharma Academy

-What Is the Craft of Zen
+What Is

 For Zen practice to work transformatively — to enable real, sustainable change — it requires a process that unfolds across multiple levels and is sustained over time.
 Historically, this has been the work of the monastic container.

-The Craft of Zen brings this practice into your daily life through four stages of transformative practice we call the four E’s: Examining (grasping ideas intellectually), Experiencing (feeling them in your body), Embodying (becoming them — when compassion or equanimity is no longer something you have but something you are), and Enacting (bringing the fruits of practice into your relationships, work, and the world).
+Craft of Zen brings this practice into your daily life through four stages of transformative practice we call the four E’s: Examining (grasping ideas intellectually), Experiencing (feeling them in your body), Embodying (becoming them — when compassion or equanimity is no longer something you have but something you are), and Enacting (bringing the fruits of practice into your relationships, work, and the world).

 The Four E's form a spiral path.
 With each chapter, you return to these same territories — but each time with more depth, moving gradually from intellectual understanding toward lived, embodied reality.

-Who Participates in the Craft of Zen?
+Who Participates in

 Craft of Zen brings together people from very different life contexts.
 What connects them is an interest in practice, embodiment, and a path that unfolds over time in lived experience.